 Vaginal DHEA is indicated only in postmenopausal women.
 There is no information on the presence of DHEA in human milk, the effects on the breastfed infant, or the effects on milk production.

 Safety and effectiveness have not been established in pediatric patients.

 Of the 1522 DHEA-treated postmenopausal women enrolled in the four placebo-controlled 12-week and one open-label 52-week clinical trial, 19 and 11 percent, respectively, were 65 years of age or older.

-The effect of renal and hepatic impairment on the pharmacokinetics of DHEA has not been studied.
+The effect of renal impairment on the pharmacokinetics of DHEA has not been studied.